 This cajun turkey steaks with pineapple salsa dish is really delicious - we could imagine sitting outside on a lovely day enjoying this with a nice glass of wine!
 We hope you enjoy it too.

-- We think you could also enjoy bowls of the salsa and the rice with barbecued food, eg: chicken or beef kebabs, or as part of a buffet selection.
+- Alternative serving suggestions - try serving bowls of the salsa and rice with barbecued food, eg: chicken or beef kebabs, or as part of a buffet selection.
+If you don't fancy the rice with the turkey and salsa, I've included some potato sides in the Serving Suggestions below.

 Recent New Recipes